makrai/notes/rogers2002-bertology.md

 * MLM adapted for knowledge induction by filling in the blanks e.g. “Cats like to chase [ ]”)
-* probing study of world knowledge in BERT (Ettinger, 2019), but the
+* probing study of world knowledge in BERT (Ettinger, 2019)
-  * bulk of evidence comes from many practitioners using BERT to extract knowldg
+  * evidence comes from many practitioners using BERT to extract knowledge
 * for some relation types, vanilla BERT is competitive with [KB] methods (Petroni+ 2019)
 * generalizes better to unseen data (Davison+ 2019)